jbouguet/EufyVideos/README.md

    ```
 3. [cheat-sheet](https://education.github.com/git-cheat-sheet-education.pdf) for the most commonly used git commands.

+4. Within VCode, you can use the Source Control panel (Ctrl+Shift+G or click the branching icon in the Activity Bar).
+Complete documentation available [here](https://code.visualstudio.com/docs/sourcecontrol/overview)

 ## Version Compatibility and Common Issues

 1. Plotly 6.x Compatibility: